Self-care is a word that we often hear but it can look different for each of us.

 Hikes and bike rides are my go-to close to home.

-I also need a reward for doing “adulting” tasks that I don’t want to… but need to do.
+I also need a reward for completing “adulting” tasks that I don’t want to… but need to do.

-For example, housework including sorting laundry and doing the dishes are way more interesting while I’m listening to a podcast that encourages or challenges me spiritually or professionally.
+Housework, including sorting laundry and doing the dishes, is more enjoyable when I’m listening to a podcast that encourages or challenges me spiritually or professionally.

 That shift has made my unpleasant tasks more enjoyable by incorporating something to look forward to.